compujuckel/assettoserver-docs/versioned_docs/version-0.0.51/admin-commands.md

 | on/off    | On = Active forcing of headlights, Off = Disable forcing of headlights  |
 | id        | The car ID or name of the player                                        |

-Not specifying an id will enable/disable forced headlights for all players on the server.

 **NOTE**: Forcing headlights for a player will still give him the opportunity to turn on/off his lights locally.
 His lights will however appear turned on for all other players.